RoryByrne1/rorybyrne1.github.io/works/draw.md

 You can export your drawing as a PNG.
 This uses a canvas, redrawing your drawing at 16 times the scale and then downloading it as a PNG.

-You can generate a link to your drawing.
-This encodes the drawing into a binary string and then into a hex string, adding it as a parameter to the URL.
+You can generate and copy a link to your drawing.
+This encodes the drawing into a binary string and then into a hex string, adds it as a parameter to a URL, and then copies this URL to your clipboard.
 When you open the URL, the hex is decoded into a binary string and then into the grid.

 You can email me the drawing.
 This opens a link with a prefilled subject and body containing your drawing's URL.
 I initially wanted to send the PNG but that is impossible without a server of sorts.
 I then tested out representing the grid as ASCII art in the email body but it couldn't format well with body length restrictions.
 Then I got the idea for encoding the grid and generating links.
 I added a filter to my inbox that automatically categorises these emails.